franciscobizarro/dotfiles/README.md

 # ~/.dotfiles

---
+## about
-Personal configurations for my work enviroment
+Personal configurations for my work environment